 I tried to take photos of my growing bump every week, and I'm so glad I did.
 It's so fun now to remember the excitement I felt and how surreal it was that my belly kept growing and growing.
 And our son was really in there.

-My favorite app to track my pregnancy was from The Bump.
+app to track my pregnancy was from The Bump.
 It told me how big my baby was inside of me by comparing it to fruit (or other objects of your choice), it showed me how big his hands and feet were compared to my phone each week, and it even had a 3-D photo of what he looked like in there.
 It made my pregnancy a very exciting and tangible experience, even though I couldn't see him every day.
+6 Pregnancy Journal

 This was hard to keep up with, to be honest, but I'm glad I did it.
 This was the particular journal I had, and I loved being able to write down my feelings and thoughts I had about my baby and being pregnant via the prompts, and keeping it in one special place where I can show my son when he gets older.
 I look back through it from time to time to remember how I felt when I was pregnant.